 The bottom line is that, to “accomplish their objectives, state agencies and local governments will continue to turn to nonprofit partners to deliver key services as efficiently as possible.”
 However, “[t]o succeed, nonprofits need contracting terms that set [them] up to partner effectively.”

-The eight-page letter presents a clear and forceful explanation of how and why the state’s grantmaking system in existence before the pandemic was not acceptable and should not be reinstated.
+That October 2022 letter presents a clear and forceful explanation of how and why the state’s grantmaking system in existence before the pandemic was not acceptable and should not be reinstated.
 Moreover, the nonprofit leaders and organizations assert that, while the pandemic changes were a good start, they must be expanded and significantly strengthened.

 The letter describes in detail six areas for reform, designating them as “opportunities” and noting that the proposed changes are already “commonplace and standard in federal contracts with nonprofits.”
 They are:

 1) Contract startup funds